maljazaery/AKS_GPU_IB_CLUSTER_AML/README.md

    - Deploy and configure the AKS cluster with Infiniband
    - Install required Kubernetes and AzureML components
    - Attach the cluster to AzureML and validate Infiniband performance
+   - Install monitoring service(DCGM exporter with Prometheus).
+This will make GPU metrics available in Azure ML UI.
    - Submit AML Job for NCCL test.

 ## Reference